Sep 1, 2020

 Automatic insurance renewals make it easy for people to not be proactive about their policy.
 Too many drivers simply look at the cost and take no action beyond this.

 Car Insurance Automatic Renewals Are Simple, But Potentially Costly

 Automatic policy renewals are easy, but it could also be costing you money.
-Each time your policy is up for renewal is your opportunity to compare quotes, see what other insurers have to offer, and save money.
+Each time your policy is up for renewal is your opportunity to see what other insurers have to offer, and save money.